Paying Pix

 kamipay_id | Primary identifier provided by kamiPay to monitor a specific transaction until completion.
 Always use this for transaction tracking. |

 external_id | Your transaction identifier.
 Must be unique for each payment attempt.
-Essential for preventing duplicates, tracking in webhooks, and status endpoints. |
+Essential for preventing duplicates, tracking in webhooks, and status endpoints.
+Only present in responses if it was provided in the request. |

 Important: Always use kamipay_id and external_id as your primary tracking mechanisms.
-Do not rely on the transaction_hash field.

 Payment Processing